 This means, plugins are significantly “less powerful” in terms of what they can do.

 To overcome these kinds of limitations in terms of adaptability, Eclipse Theia introduces a second, more powerful extensions mechanism, called Theia extensions.
 Theia supported this extension model even before the support for VS Code plugins was added.
 In fact, Theia as a platform completely consists of so called “Theia extensions”, which are wired via dependency injection.
 This makes Theia very flexible, you can remove anything you do not like and adapt or extend everything that the platform itself touches.
-Please see this article on a comparison between Theia plugins and extensions and this article on the architecture of extensions.
+Please see this article on a comparison between Theia plugins and extensions , this guide to decide between a VS Code extension and a Theia extension and this article on the architecture of extensions.

 So if you compare the extensibility and adaptability of VS Code and Eclipse Theia, we must see Theia as the clear winner in this discipline.
 While you can argue which extension model is better – VS Code extensions (a.k.a Theia plugins), because they are simple and encapsulated or Theia extensions, because they are more powerful – Eclipse Theia supports both and therefore provides you with the full flexibility.
 You will need to evaluate, whether this difference plays a role for your project.
 If you are fine with VS Code as it is and you just want to add something supported by the VS Code extension API, you are good to go.
 Maybe you want to build a custom and white-labeled tool, which is more or something different than a slim code editor, e.g. a domain-specific tool for engineers.
 If you need more flexibility, you might well hit the boundaries of VS Code, and Theia might be a better choice.